 - (1) Scheduling Conference.
 Counsel with principal responsibility for a case and all pro se parties shall attend the scheduling conference.
-Counsel and all pro se parties shall be prepared to discuss at the scheduling conference those matters listed in Rule 16(c) of the Federal Rules of Civil ProcedureFed.
+Counsel and all pro se parties shall be prepared to discuss at the scheduling conference those matters listed in Fed.
 R. Civ.
-P.

-16(c)(2) and 26(f) and LCR 26(f) and to state whether there is a significant possibility that early and inexpensive resolution of the case would be fostered by any alternative dispute resolution ("ADR") procedure, as described in RuleRules 39.1 and 39.2 of these rules.
-CounselThe parties should identify any appropriate ADR procedure, and suggest at what stage of the case it should be employed. - (2) Joint Status Report.
+P. 16(c)(2) and 26(f) and LCR 26(f) and to state whether there is a significant possibility that early and inexpensive resolution of the case would be fostered by any alternative dispute resolution ("ADR") procedure, as described in Rules 39.1 and 39.2 of these rules.
+The parties should identify any appropriate ADR procedure, and suggest at what stage of the case it should be employed. - (2) Joint Status Report.
 In their joint status report, the parties must address all of the topics set forth in Fed.
 R. Civ.
 P. 26(f)(3) and in LCR 26(f).